IC-Cache: Efficient Large Language Model Serving via In-context Caching: Evaluation

 \subsection{Performance Breakdown}

+\paragraph{Breakdown by components.} Figure~\ref{fig:quality_throughput_tradeoff_breakdown} shows that \name achieves a superior quality-efficiency tradeoff by effectively orchestrating its design components.
+Leveraging in-context examples, Gemma-2-2B + \name consistently outperforms Gemma-2-27B on both the MS MARCO and Alpaca datasets.
+The combination of the request router and example-based augmentation enables \name to establish a new Pareto frontier, surpassing baseline approaches.
+Specifically, \name attains a win rate of up to 60\% against Gemma-2-27B while delivering 2$\times$ higher throughput on MS MARCO.
+On Alpaca, it achieves a 2.8$\times$ throughput improvement with no quality degradation.
+Importantly, we observe that efforts to increase throughput without the request router lead to suboptimal response quality, highlighting the necessity of quality- and load-aware routing.

+We further dissect \name's performance by isolating the effect of repurposing historical examples, \ie, disabling the request router.
+Figure~\ref{fig:e2e_quality} reports that \name significantly improves response quality across diverse model families and datasets.
+For example, \name improves the win rate of smaller models over larger ones by up to 12.4\% for Gemini models on LMSys-Chat and OpenOrca.
+Remarkably, on some datasets, smaller models surpass the 50\% win rate, indicating they can outperform their larger counterparts when empowered with high-quality in-context examples.
+Even in settings with considerable differences in latency, cost, and base accuracy, such as DeepSeek-R1 vs. Qwen2.5-7B, \name still yields an 18\% accuracy gain in win rate.

+Beyond the average performance, we observe that \name shifts the entire score distribution toward higher quality, without sacrificing individual requests' quality.
+Additional results in Appendix~\ref{app:eval_details} confirm that \name provides consistent benefits across a broad range of models and datasets, including Qwen, Gemma, and Phi models.

-\paragraph{Breakdown by execution lifecycle.} Figure~\ref{fig:perf_breakdown} reports the execution breakdown of Gemma models.
-The left figure shows the average contention-free latency (i.e., zero-load latency) with almost no batching.
-Gemma-2-2B + \name is 3\% faster than Gemma-2-2B due to slightly shorter average decoding length and 71\% faster than Gemma-2-27B due to the smaller model size.
-The right figure shows the cost, represented as the number of GPUs required to sustain the maximum throughput, normalized by the cost of the Gemma-2-2B model.
-With the same resources, Gemma-2-2B + \name improves system throughput by 5.1x than Gemma-2-27B, while introducing negligible overhead compared to Gemma-2-2B itself.
+\paragraph{Breakdown by execution lifecycle.} Figure~\ref{fig:perf_breakdown} presents a detailed execution breakdown for Gemma models.
+The left figure reports the average contention-free serving latency without batching.
+We observe that Gemma-2-2B + \name achieves a 3\% reduction in latency compared to Gemma-2-2B alone, attributed to shorter average decoding lengths guided by examples from the large model.
+Moreover, it is 71\% faster than Gemma-2-27B, primarily due to the smaller model size.
+The right figure illustrates the serving cost, measured as the number of GPUs required to sustain the throughput target, \ie, normalized to the cost of serving with Gemma-2-2B.
+Under the same resource constraint, Gemma-2-2B + \name delivers a 5.1$\times$ improvement in system throughput compared to Gemma-2-27B, while introducing negligible overhead.

-\paragraph{Breakdown by components.} Figure~\ref{fig:quality_throughput_tradeoff_breakdown} demonstrates that \name achieves a superior quality-efficiency tradeoff through the effective orchestration of its design components.
-When utilizing in-context examples, Gemma-2-2B with \name consistently outperforms Gemma-2-27B on MS MACRO and achieves a 2\% higher win rate on Alpaca.
-The combination of both the router and in-context examples enables \name to establish a superior Pareto frontier relative to all other approaches.
-Specifically, \name achieves a maximum win rate of approximately 60\% while delivering 2x throughput improvement over Gemma-2-27B.
-On the Alpaca dataset, \name enhances throughput by 2.8x compared to Gemma-2-27B without compromising performance.
-Notably, attempts to improve throughput without the router component invariably result in degraded overall performance.